FIA verdict announced following STRANGE Imola incident for F1 star

 The FIA have announced their verdict after investigating an F1 star for a strange incident during FP2 in Imola.

-Ferrari have topped both sessions in Imola thus far, with Charles Leclerc showing the strength of their upgrades so far this weekend.
+Ferrari have topped both sessions in Imola thus far, with Charles Leclerc demonstrating the strength of their upgrades so far this weekend.

-READ MORE: Newey and Hamilton set to TEAM UP at Ferrari for 2025
+READ MORE: F1 Emilia-Romagna Grand Prix weather forecast - latest today from Imola

-On the other hand championship leader Max Verstappen has struggled, particularly around Turns 11/12, running off the track multiple times.
+On the other hand, championship leader Max Verstappen struggled, particularly around Turns 11/12, running off track a couple of times.

 Can Tsunoda emulate this pace in qualifying?

-Following an impressive result in free practice, Tsunoda remained confident about RB's chances for the rest of the weekend.
+Following an impressive result in free practice, Yuki Tsunoda remained confident of their chances for the rest of the weekend.

 "So far I'm confident that I'm able to be in Q3 and top 10, yeah top 10 will be likely, but at the same time anything can happen, so we just need to stay sharp and especially in midfield. still it's very very tight,” he said to F1 TV.